peio933/POO23_G4/README.md

 <br>

 ## Available features

-#### 1. Gestion des Stocks
+#### Employee Management
+- Create an employee
+- Modify an employee (*in progress*)
+- Display an employee
+- Delete an employee

+#### Client Management
+- Create a client
+- Modify a client
+- Display a client
+- Delete a client

+#### Order Management
+- Create an order
+- Modify an order
+- Display an order
+- Delete an order

+#### Inventory Management
-   - Créer un article
+- Create an article
-   - Modifier un article
+- Modify an article
-   - Afficher un article
+- Display an article
-   - Supprimer un article
+- Delete an article

-#### 2. Statistiques
+#### Statistics
-   - Calculer le panier moyen (après remise)
-   - Calculer le chiffre d’affaire sur un mois en particulier
-   - Identifier les produits sous le seuil de réapprovisionnement
+- Calculate the average basket value
+- Calculate the turnover for a specific month
+- Identify products below the restocking threshold
-   - Calculer le montant total des achats pour un client
+- Calculate the total amount of purchases for a client
-   - Identifier les 10 articles les plus vendus
-   - Identifier les 10 articles les moins vendus
-   - Calculer la valeur commerciale du stock
-   - Calculer la valeur d’achat du stock
-   - Simuler des variations de valeurs commerciales pour en déduire la valeur du stock
+- Identify the top 10 best-selling items
+- Identify the top 10 least-selling items
+- Calculate the commercial value of the inventory
+- Calculate the purchase value of the inventory
+- Simulate variations in commercial values to deduce the inventory value

 ## Authors